-Contemporary Abstract Algebra, 9th ed., by Joseph A. Gallian (Brooks/Cole Cengage learning).
-You can also use the 8th edition, or the 7th.
-The assigned homework problem numbers will refer to the 9th ed.
-With a few exceptions, the same problems can be found in the earlier editions, but with different numbers.
+Contemporary Abstract Algebra, 8th ed., by Joseph A. Gallian (Brooks/Cole Cengage learning).
+You can also use the 7th edition.
+The assigned homework problem numbers will refer to the 8th ed, but you can find the corresponding 7th ed. numbers in this pdf file(Thanks to Jose Bigio).